 The Weather

-What to Wear to Las Vegas June-Sept
+- What to Wear to Las Vegas June-Sept

-Jeans are okay for the evening, but they’ll be too hot during the day so make sure you bring a pair of chic lightweight capris, cropped pants or some shorts.
+Jeans are okay for the evening, but they’ll be too hot during the day, so make sure you bring a pair of chic lightweight capris, cropped pants, or some shorts.
 Not sure if you can pull off shorts at a certain age?
 This article has lots of great tips on how to wear shorts over 40.

-What to Wear to Las Vegas in Fall and Spring
+- What to Wear to Las Vegas in Fall and Spring

 Come fall and spring, be sure to bring a light coat or jacket.
 Las Vegas gets very chilly at these times of the year, believe it or not.
 It is the desert, after all.
 For evenings, a pashmina is a good thing to have on hand.

-What to Wear to Las Vegas in Winter
+- What to Wear to Las Vegas in Winter

 Winter visitors to Las Vegas should bring pieces that are good for layering.
 Evenings and mornings are cold, with the temperature averaging around 34F, so you need a jacket and sweater to layer under that for extra warmth.
 A chic scarf will also help keep you toasty.
-During the day it will warm up, getting into the mid-50s so peel off your layers as needed.
+During the day, it will warm up, getting into the mid-50s, so peel off your layers as needed.
 A long sleeve top is ideal for the day.

 The Shoe Issue

 Deciding what shoes to bring is always tricky, but three types should get you through.
-A beautiful pair of sandals or mules, with a chunkier heel (the height is your choice).
+A beautiful pair of sandals or mules with a chunkier heel (the height is your choice).
 These are great with jeans or a casual dress.
 Wear them to the casino or for light shopping or lunch.

-Walking Shoes
+- Walking Shoes

 You’ll need a second, more practical pair as you will be doing a lot of walking.
 The casinos are huge, and the strip is long, so if you want to see everything, bring low comfy walking shoes.
 Slip-on sneakers, which are modern and comfy, are one possibility.
 In the fall and spring, low booties are also fine.

-Evening Shoes
+- Evening Shoes

 Have you been to Las Vegas?
 What did you wear?
 Comment below and let me know.

 Thank you for these Vegas posts!!!
-Going for the first this summer for my 40th HS reunion and this is so very helpful!
+Going for the first this summer for my 40th HS reunion, and this is so very helpful!

 Hi Diann, Have a blast and don’t forget those walking shoes.
 You will wear them way more than you think!

 I’ve been to Vegas many times — the first time in 1974 — and dress codes have certainly changed.
-Your suggestions are spot on, and I am so glad you mention comfortable shoes several times.
+Your suggestions are spot on, and I am so glad you mentioned comfortable shoes several times.
 You will be walking miles on cement, even if you use valet parking or take cabs everywhere, as the casinos and hotels are enormous in scale.